 The Energy Breakthrough program aims to:

-- Provide an opportunity for schools and communities to work and learn together
+- Provide opportunity for schools and communities to work and learn together;

-- Provide an opportunity for women and girls to participate in what has traditionally been a ‘male’ dominated area of the curriculum
+- Provide opportunity for women and girls to participate in what has traditionally been a ‘male’ dominated area of curriculum;

-- Offer students opportunities to explore and address vehicle design, driving skills and vehicle and passenger safety issues
+- Offer students the opportunity to explore and address vehicle design, driving skills and vehicle and passenger safety issues.

 So, how did it all begin?

-The Energy Breakthrough all started in 1992 when the Country Education Partnership began to seek new ways to engage young people in rural Victoria with a wider range of challenges.
-A key feature of the program was – and remains – a celebration event being held in Maryborough, Victoria each November.
+The Energy Breakthrough all started in 1991, when the Country Education Partnership began to seek new ways to engage young, rural Victorians in a broader range of STEM-based challenges.
+A key feature of the program was – and remains – the annual ‘Celebration Event’ that is held in Maryborough, Victoria.

-From the humble beginnings with 23 entries in the first year, the program now attracts 350 teams of students from over 150 schools from across Victoria and beyond.
+From humble beginnings with all of 23 entries in the first year, the program now attracts 350 teams of students from more than 150 schools, annually.

 Energy Breakthrough has also grown to include a number of other ‘celebration events’ in metropolitan, regional and rural settings, including Bendigo, Wonthaggi, Casey, and Knox.